Severn Toll Scrapped 2018

 We think our visitors will approve!
 Old Oak Barn is always open all year round for business!
 I am not sure how scrapping the charge is meant to boost the Welsh economy by the quoted 100 million but we are not complaining.
 As from next year both the old and new Severn Bridges will be operated by Highways England when they return to public ownership.

 The Old Severn Bridge was opened in September 1966 and I remember well the day my father took us for a day trip into Wales that month.
 It cost a total of £8 million then to build and took over three years to complete!
-The picture below shows people being allowed to walk over it that day.
-I am sure it was a talking point for many weeks.

 If you feel like a Bluebell Holiday this Spring/early Summer then come and stay at Old Oak Barn.